-The Company holds U.S. federal and/or Oregon state trademark registrations for the trademarks material to the business, including but not limited to, the WILLAMETTE VALLEY VINEYARDS, BIO-CASK, DAEDALUS CELLARS, NOG, OREGON'S NOG, OREGON'S LANDMARK WINERY, GRIFFIN CREEK, GRIFFIN, ELTON, WILLAMETTE, WVV, SIP.SAVE, WHOLE CLUSTER, MADE IN OREGON CELLARS, OREGON BLOSSOM, and IT'S WILLAMETTE, DAMMIT marks.
+The Company holds U.S. federal and/or Oregon state trademark registrations for the trademarks material to the business, including but not limited to, the WILLAMETTE VALLEY VINEYARDS, BIO-CASK, DAEDALUS CELLARS, OREGON'S LANDMARK WINERY, GRIFFIN CREEK, GRIFFIN, ELTON, WILLAMETTE, WVV, SIP.SAVE, WHOLE CLUSTER, MADE IN OREGON CELLARS, OREGON BLOSSOM, INGRAM ESTATE and IT'S WILLAMETTE, DAMMIT marks.
 Additionally, the Company has allowed use on PAMBRUN, PIERRE PAMBRUN and PINOT BLACK.

 Market overview - The United States wine industry has seen a rapid increase in the number of wineries that are being established throughout the country.
-From 1995 to 2016, U.S. wineries grew in number from 1,817 to 8,702.
-In addition, wineries are classified as one of the fastest growing segments in agriculture with an average annual growth of 10-15%.
+From 1995 to 2017, U.S. wineries grew in number from 1,817 to 9,654, according to Todorov, and are one of the fastest growing segments in agriculture with an annual growth of 9% from 2016 to 2017.
+U.S. wineries increased production in 2016, the most recent year such data is available, by 5% and produced approximately 339 million cases according to The Wine Institute.